 Many people say not to wash mushrooms because they absorb water and will get soggy.
 Not true!
 Well, not completley true.
 Mushrooms were built to reflect water, but their gills (the underside of the mushroom cap) do absorb water.

-Compared to other mushrooms, portabella (or baby portabella in this case) mushrooms absorb a moderate amount of water… when submerged in water.
+Compared to other mushrooms, portabella (or baby portabella in this case) mushrooms will absorb a moderate amount of water, but only when submerged in water.

-I recommend giving your mushrooms a quick rinse under a steam of water, then patting them dry.
-That should rinse them without sogging them up.
-Alternately, you can use a mushroom brush or damp paper towels to gently brush and wash them!
+I recommend giving your mushrooms a quick brush with moist paper towels, or rinse quickly under a stream of water, then pat them dry.
+Alternately, you can use a mushroom brush to gently brush and wash them!
 Whichever you prefer is A-okay!

 Transfer any leftovers to an airtight container, or transfer to a bowl and cover tightly with plastic wrap.
 Store in the refrigerator for 3-4 days.

-Preheat the air fryer to 400 degrees Fahrenheit, then add leftovers to the air fryer basket.
+Preheat the air fryer to 400°F, then add leftovers to the air fryer basket.
 Cook for 3-4 minutes or until heated through and beginning to crisp up again.

 Making this recipe?
 I’d love to hear about it!
 Tag me on Instagram @cookathomemom!

 - 1.5 Tablespoons oil of choice see variations below